 Internet gambling on horse racing is permitted by the Interstate Horse Racing Act in states that have chosen to regulate such wagering.
 Although the DOJ insists that the Act is not consistent with the Wire Act it has never filed charges against any of the many domestic remote horse race wagering operators.

-In October 2007, officials from the US Treasury and the Department of Justice published 52 pages of proposed regulations that they hope will enforce the UIGEA.
-The UIGEA has resulted in the online gambling industry’s publicly listed companies withdrawing from the American market, while most of the private companies continue to serve it.
+The UIGEA resulted in the online gambling industry’s publicly listed companies withdrawing from the American market, while many private companies continue to serve it.

-Certain participants in designated payment systems would be exempt from the proposed rule because the government questions the practicality of these participants attempting to identify and block unlawful Internet gambling transactions.
-For example, participants in automated clearing houses, check collection, and wire transfer systems would be exempt, barring a beneficiary’s bank or a bank that is directly involved with an illegal gambling business.
-The proposed rule also outlines the types of policies and procedures that non-exempt participants in designated payment systems may adopt in order to prevent transactions that are restricted by the UIGEA.
+Certain participants in designated payment systems are exempt from the rule because the government questions the practicality of these participants attempting to identify and block unlawful Internet gambling transactions.
+For example, participants in automated clearing houses (ACH), check collection, and wire transfer systems would be exempt, barring a beneficiary’s bank or a bank that is directly involved with an illegal gambling business.
+The rule also outlines the types of policies and procedures that non-exempt participants in designated payment systems may adopt in order to prevent transactions that are restricted by the UIGEA.

 The states of Illinois, Michigan, Indiana, Nevada, Oregon, South Dakota, Washington, and Louisiana have all passed legislation that specifically prohibits unauthorized forms of Internet gambling.
 All forms of gambling are illegal in Hawaii and Utah.

 In October 2008, the state of Kentucky was granted permission by Franklin County Circuit Judge Thomas Wingate to begin the seizure of gambling websites.
-In January 2009, the Kentucky Court of Appeals overturned the ruling in a 2-1 decision because domain names are not gambling devices under Kentucky law.
-Kentucky state officials are appealing the decision to the State Supreme Court.
-As of June 1, 2010, the UIGEA regulations have been in full effect, though backers of the UIGEA admit that it would be nearly impossible to stop gambling sites that operate in the United States.
+In January 2009, the Kentucky Court of Appeals overturned the ruling in a 2-1 decision citing that domain names are not gambling devices under Kentucky law.
+The Kentucky Supreme Court reversed the appellate court’s decision, saying the online gaming interests arguing the case lacked standing.

-Since May 2011, there has been a seismic shift in the way the United States approaches online gaming.
-The shift actually started in April 2011, when the Department of Justice (DOJ) indicted the founders of PokerStars, Full Tilt Poker, and Absolute Poker/UB.
-The charges, most of which have been settled, resulted in the forfeitures of hundreds of millions dollars in cash and assets, the sale of Full Tilt to PokerStars, the closing of Absolute and UB, and the withdrawal of PokerStars and Full Tilt from the US market.
-In addition to shutting down the US operations of the most popular online poker sites, the DOJ indictments convinced many operators that had been serving the American market to shut down their US-facing operations, leaving the American online gambler with a limited marketplace.
+In April 2011, the DOJ indicted the founders of PokerStars, Full Tilt Poker, and Absolute Poker/UB.
+The charges, most of which have been settled, resulted in the forfeitures of hundreds of millions dollars in cash and assets, the sale of Full Tilt to PokerStars, the closing of Absolute/UB, and the withdrawal of PokerStars and Full Tilt from the US market.
+In addition to shutting down the US operations of the most popular online poker sites, the DOJ indictments convinced many operators to shut down their US-facing operations, leaving the American online gamblers with a limited marketplace.

 Efforts to pass federal legislation that would allow interstate online poker, but ban other forms of online gaming, have stalled in Congress.
 No federal legislation is expected to pass in 2013.